camoa/adrupalcouple/modules/contrib/markdown_easy/README.md

 [league/commonmark Markdown parser library](https://commonmark.thephpleague.com)
 and allows for the bare minimum configuration in the Drupal admin interface.

-It is strongly suggested to utilize the "Limit allowed HTML tags and correct faulty HTML" and "Convert line breaks into HTML" Drupal core text filters in conjunction with this module.
+It is required to utilize the "Limit allowed HTML tags and correct faulty HTML" Drupal core text filter in conjunction with this module.

 ## Requirements